jwjacobson/gfetch-cli/privacy_policy.md

 ## 9. Children's Privacy

-GFetch is not intended for use by children under 13 years of age.
+Gfetch is not intended for use by children under 13 years of age.
 We do not knowingly collect information from children under 13.

 ## 10. Open Source Transparency

-GFetch is open-source software.
+Gfetch is open-source software.
 You can review our source code at: https://github.com/jwjacobson/gfetch-cli

 This transparency allows you to verify our privacy practices.